 Taking a Load Bearing Wall Down — DIY or Hire a Pro?

-Your structural engineer will advise you on how to remove the wall and tell you if it’s too big a job for you and your mate.
+A structural engineer will advise on removing the wall and tell you if it’s too big a job for you and your mate.

 Tools for the Job

 Like any DIY job, the right tools can make light work of the most challenging jobs.
 Check out our guide on the best concrete breaker for demolition work.

 Angle grinders are great for providing a neat cut on each side of the wall before you begin breaking through the wall.

 Pro Tip: whether you do it yourself or bring in the pros, seal off the work area to avoid excessive dust build-up in your home.
 Do this by taping heavy-duty polythene to the walls, floor, and ceiling on each side of the wall, leaving a workspace of around 1,200mm.

 Place the hose section of a vacuum cleaner inside this space and let it run for a while before starting to cut.
 This trick creates negative pressure within the workspace, keeping most of the dust inside and sucking up the dust as you go.
 I tried it — it works!

 - RSJ — Rolled Steel Joist.
 A steel beam, which is traditionally hot rolled in the mill.
 The acronym RSJ now describes any steel beam used in domestic situations.

 - UB — Universal Beams, sometimes referred to as an I-beam or H-beam.
 UBs differ from the RSJ because the flanges are flat rather than tapered.

 - T-Beam — T-shaped beam that sits flush with the underside of the wall.
 The upright sits between leaves of brick or block.